umakantp/SmartyLint/README.md

 About
 ------------

 SmartyLint is a PHP program that finds problems in Smarty files.
-It is tool that can be used for helping yourself for writing quality Smarty template files.
+It is tool that can be used for helping yourself for writing clean Smarty template files.

 Requirements